 Substitutions for Cause: Vendor may only propose substitutions pursuant to a purchase order submitted by District in the event of unavailability of product, regulatory changes or unavailability of required warranty terms.
 Vendor must notify the District of all substitutions for cause with full documentation at least thirty (30) working days in advance of the commencement of work.
 All documentation must demonstrate that the proposed substitution is equal to or better than the specified product on all physical and in-service attributes and warranty provisions and can be implemented by subcontractors as necessary without disruption to the project.
 The District must approve all substitutions.
-The District reserves the right to reject proposed alternate products if it does not consider them equal to or better than the specification.
+The District reserves the right to reject proposed alternate products if it does not consider them equal to or better than the named product in the specification.

 Does Vendor agree?
-YES Initials of Authorized Representative of vendor

-P. General Compliance and Cooperation-Vendor shall make a good faith effort to work with the District and provide such information and to satisfy District requirements applicable to the Contract under applicable federal regulations, including but not limited to recordkeeping requirements and contract cost and price analyses required.
+YES Init tials of Authorized Representative of vendor with the District and provide such info eration-Vendor shall make a good faith effort to work rmation and to satisfy District requirements applicable federal regulations, including but not limited to ract cost and price analyses required.
 Does Vendor agree?
-YES Initials of Authorized Representative of vendor
+VES Initials of Authorized Representative of vendor

-G. EQUAL OPPORTUNITY CLAUSE [41 CFR § 60-1.4]
+3. EQUAL OPPORTUNITY CLAUSE [41 CFR § 60-1.4]